GU-CLASP/GU-CLASP.github.io/_events/conferences/Language models And RePresentations (LARP)/index.md

+Language models And RePresentations (LARP) brings together researchers that explore how information is structured, encoded and used in computational language systems.
+We encourage submissions on both neural (sub-symbolic) and discrete (symbolic) representations from the fields of computational linguistics and artificial intelligence of their intersection.

 The conference is organised by the Centre for Linguistic Theory and Studies in Probability (CLASP, https://gu-clasp.github.io/), University of Gothenburg.
 The conference will be held between September 8 and 9 in Gothenburg, Sweden.